Am I Allowed to Barbecue On My Apartment Balcony?

 Safety Guidelines for Fire Pits

-The fire cannot be any larger than 2 feet in diameter and 2 feet high.
+Fuel size is 3" in diameter and 2' high.
 Only firewood can be burned.
 No paper or other waste products.
 The fire pit must be 25 feet away from combustible materials such as a house, deck or neighbor's house.
 The fire must be attended while burning.
 A fire extinguisher, garden hose or large bucket of sand must be nearby to put out the fire.
 A spark screen, while not required, is recommended.
 The screen prevents burning embers from escaping.

 Are Fireworks Permitted in the City of Lincoln?